Bornunique911/hellfire0x01.github.io/tabs/about.md

 # MIT License
 ---

-I am Akshat Gupta a.k.a hellfire0x01.
+I am Akshat Gupta, a.k.a. hellfire0x01.
 I am a noob trying my way to step into defensive security.
-I decided to become a hacker because in my dream, Courage The Cowardy Dog called me STUPID.
+I decided to become a hacker because Courage the Cowardly Dog called me STUPID in my dream.